China's new Silk Road promises trade and riches, with President Xi at helm

 "The European Commission, who has a mandate, who has the capacity to negotiate on behalf of member states on trade-related issues, we were not given a chance to negotiate on the text," he said.

 "But it's not an issue.
-The event, what Chinese authorities have organized here, and the joint understanding of what should be done and what must be done, is very positive."
+The event, what Chinese authorities have organised here, and the joint understanding of what should be done and what must be done, is very positive."

 Australian Trade Minister Steven Ciobo said on Sunday Canberra was receptive to exploring commercial opportunities presented by the initiative, but any decisions would remain incumbent on national interest.